Skip to main content Skip to footer

 A Guide to the Martin D-28

 What do Noel Gallagher, Hank Williams, Sturgill Simpson, John Frusciante, Bob Dylan, Jimmy Page, Brad Paisley, Father John Misty, Michael Hedges and Joni Mitchell have in common?
 They all play, or have played, a Martin D-28 acoustic guitar.
 Since it first appeared in the 1935 C.F.
 Martin & Company catalog, the big, balanced and articulate sound of the D-28 has made it a consistent top choice for acoustic guitarists across virtually every genre.
-In this article, we'll take a look at the history and evolution of the guitar, some key moments along the way to the present day and examine a variety of the current models you can find hanging on the wall of Guitar Center's acoustic rooms across the nation.
+In this article, we’ll take a look at the history and evolution of the guitar, some key moments along the way to the present day and examine a variety of the current models you can find hanging on the walls of Guitar Center’s Acoustic Rooms across the nation.

 Table of Contents